Chelsea sink Palace to book FA Cup final clash with Liverpool

 Loftus-Cheek picked out Havertz in the Palace area and the German clipped a pass back to the midfielder, who slammed a superb strike past Butland from 12 yards.

-Chelsea had a spring in their step at last and Mount finished Palace off in the 76th minute, taking Werner’s pass in his stride before slotting past Butland with ease.
+Chelsea had a spring in their step at last and Mount finished Palace off in the 76th minute, taking Timo Werner’s pass in his stride before slotting home.